 Ouray has plenty of amenities for travelers while Silverton offers a much more small-town feel.
 Both towns have cute small coffee shops and plenty of boutique goods.

 Notable activities include the Ouray Ice Park (winter only), Orvis Hot Springs (in Ridgway), and the Dallas Divide.
+There are so many fantastic Silverton and Ouray activities, you can easily spend more time here if you don’t like something else on the itinerary.

 Keep in mind a lot of roads in the area require a high-clearance vehicle, but you can still explore plenty of incredible hikes and views right from the pavement.